quiquedios/Hydrogen-Air-Mixer/README.md

 This repository contains:
 - The already meshed geometry of the mixer
 - The complete optimization code
+- The Fluent TUI commands to generate the code

 INSTRUCTIONS:
 1. Use pip to install all libraries